 Christian Bréchot, MD, PhD

-Dr. Bréchot joined the USF Health Morsani College of Medicine part time as Senior Associate Dean for Research in Global Affairs, Associate Vice President for International Partnerships and Innovation, and Professor in the Division of Infectious Disease, Department of Internal Medicine.
-Tampa Since October 2017, he has served as President of the Global Virus Network.
+Christian Bréchot, MD, PhD has served as President of the Global Virus Network, a network of 65 Centers and 11 Affiliates headquartered in Baltimore, Maryland since 2017.
+He joined the USF Health Morsani College of Medicine part time as Senior Associate Dean for Research in Global Affairs, Associate Vice President for International Partnerships and Innovation, and Professor in the Division of Infectious Disease, Department of Internal Medicine in 2018.

 Before serving as president of the Pasteur Institute from 2013 to 2017, Dr. Bréchot was vice president of medical and scientific affairs at Institut-Merieux, a company that develops new approaches to fight infectious diseases and cancers.
 He also served as the general director of Inserm, the French national agency for biomedical research from 2002 to 2007.
 As professor of hepatology and cell biology at Necker School of Medicine, Paris Descartes University, he led the clinical department of liver diseases at Necker-Enfants Maldes Hospital from 1997 to 2001.